scala/docs.scala-lang/_overviews/toolkit/sttp-request-body-custom.md

 ---
-title: How to make an HTTP request with custom objects as a body?
+title: How to send a custom object as the body of an HTTP request?
 type: section
 description: How to make an HTTP request with an object as a body with Scala Toolkit.
 num: 17